 3. Security and Documentation

-The main job of an IT specialist is ensuring the safety of your company’s private data and ensuring that this information is organized and maintained well.
+The main job of an IT specialist is ensuring the safety of your company’s private data and ensuring that this information is organized and well maintained.
 The idea is that they are creating a database that can expand with your company to help your business scale appropriately.
 They should also have redundancy checks in place so that if one server or computer fails, there are plenty of backup options.

 4. Past References and Work History